rubensolozabal/BinPacking_Neural_Combinatorial_Optimization/README.md

 **Performance obtained is over 80%.**

-# Autor
+# Author

-Ruben Solozabal, PhD student at the University of the Basque Country [UPV-EHU] Bilbao
+Ruben Solozabal, PhD student at the University of the Basque Country [UPV/EHU] Bilbao

 Date: October 2018